Sanjana002/Sorting-Programs/README.md

 # Sorting-Programs
-All types of sorting techniques are in this repository
+All types of sorting techniques are in this repository.